oaraque/moral-foundations/README.md

 This repository contains code and trained models corresponding to the paper "MoralStrength: Exploiting a Moral Lexicon and Embedding Similarity for Moral Foundations Prediction".
 Run `Predictor.ipynb` to see a functioning version of the moral foundations predictor.
 Keep reading for some examples of use below.

 ## NEW!
-Liberty lexicon 2nd version
+Liberty lexicon 2nd version - LibertyMFD

-On an new work, we have generated two new versions of the *Liberty/oppression* moral foundation lexicon.
+On an new work, we have generated two new versions of the *Liberty/oppression* moral foundation lexicon: the _LibertyMFD_ lexicon.
 The lexicons are accessible in this repository, in the `liberty/2nd_version` folder ([link here](https://github.com/oaraque/moral-foundations/tree/master/liberty/2nd_version)).
 We expect to update this lexicon soon.